-Chiropractic care works to treat sciatica at the source, and not simply minimize symptoms.
-By looking to properly realign the spine and reduce compression along the sciatic nerve, patients should not only see improvements in their pain but also have a long-term solution for the condition.
+Chiropractic care works to treat sciatica at the source, and not simply seeking to minimize symptoms, but treat for long-term sciatic nerve pain relief.
+By looking to properly realign the spine and reduce compression along the sciatic nerve, patients should not only see improvements in their pain but also have a lasting solution for the condition.

 - Lower back and leg pain